wtcoin/docs-1/source/includes/_events.md

 `{ "event": "ping" }`

 A regular ping (i.e. every 20 seconds) allows the WebSocket to stay connected for a longer period of time.

+### A WebSockets Live Example

+Using the [NodeJS code example](?javascript#using-webhooks), we can demonstrate a client-side WebSocket event stream directly from your browser.
+In that example, we will subscribe to all pooled transactions (new, unconfirmed transactions) by opening a new WebSocket and sending the filter (**unconfirmed-tx**).
+Upon notification of new transactions, we format them and add them into the page.

+<button class="tryme" type="button" id="browser-websocket">Try me!</button>

 ## Using WebHooks